Rock Me Tonite: History

 At that point, Ortega, a friend of Squier's girlfriend, called up Squier's managers and offered to direct the video.
 He had done choreography in some of Mallet's videos and directed the clip for the Pointer Sisters' "I'm So Excited".
 Neither manager was particularly enthusiastic about Ortega and pressured Squier to get rid of him.
 Capitol was disturbed that Squier had talked directly with Ortega, in opposition to their preferred practice but deferred to him.
 "By going around the label, he had thrown down the gauntlet," Kleber says.

 Ortega suggested to Squier that he do some of the same moves he did during his shows, without his guitar.
 Squier's idea was that the resulting footage should be grainy and in darker, subdued colors, evoking the 1980 film American Gigolo.
 He rejected a suggestion by Ortega that it look instead like Tom Cruise's air guitar scene near the beginning of the 1983 film Risky Business.

 The video shoot was held in Los Angeles within two weeks of the world premiere date.
 Squier showed up on the soundstage and saw the decorated set.
 It was not what he had envisioned, and he expressed his misgivings.
 Ortega reassured him that the finished version would look like he wanted it to.
-"I didn't like the sheets but I trusted the guy."
-Tom Mohler, one of Squier's managers, asked Ortega to make sure there was footage of the band performing the entire song to use as coverage, he says Ortega promised to do so but did not.
+Squier later stated, "I didn't like the sheets but I trusted the guy."
+Tom Mohler, one of Squier's managers, asked Ortega to make sure there was footage of the band performing the entire song to use as coverage; he says Ortega promised to do so but did not.

 Mohler pleaded with Capitol president Jim Mazza to just cancel the video but the label stood firm.
 "I wish I had had the balls to say to the label, 'We're not putting it out,'" Mohler laments.

 Squier was aghast when he watched the video.
 Capitol told him not to worry since the single was so successful but his girlfriend told him it would ruin him.
 He was touring at the time and recalls that as soon as the video came out, he stopped selling out shows, in some cases performing to half-empty arenas.
 "I couldn't figure out why Capitol didn't pull that video and make another one," said Warren DeMartini of Ratt, who were opening for Squier at the time.
 Squier learned later that he could have done so himself, as Bruce Springsteen had been able to do with a video he disliked.
 "Everything I'd worked for my whole life was crumbling and I couldn't stop it."